triradial/Freon4dsl/docs/CRC-Plan.md

 ## Mike

 ### To-Do
-- Review single event patient checklist that Jon created to determine if Graham can use it.
-- Update to current Freon version.
-We need to discuss how to approach this.
 - Finish Checklist display and printing as HTML:
   - Add unscheduled event support to checklist (mike)
   - Add Schedule and Checklist details
   - Make links to systems be real html links
   - Make tasks be clickable checkboxes
   - Improve formatting overall
+- Update to current Freon version.
+We need to discuss how to approach this.
 - Improve validation error messages (mike)
 - Determine whether optional from Freon is needed and where
 - Make sure data entry of shared-tasks, shared-steps still work.
 Make sure they display in checklist like a non shared task